oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_dns_resolver_endpoint_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>An IP address to listen to queries on.
-For VNIC endpoints this IP address must be part of the subnet and will be assigned by the system if unspecified.</div>
+For VNIC endpoints this IP address must be part of the subnet and will be assigned by the system if unspecified when isListening is true.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">listening_address_example</div>